CatTanker/cnc_map_tool_guide/docs/tools.md

 ### Map Rename Tool <br />
 Author: Snark <br />
-Description: This program will convert your .map file names to the map name (all credits to @Snark ).
+Description: This program will convert your .map file names to the map name written internally.
 It's useful for organizing the maps that you download inside the cncnet client that are given a random file name, and means you can tell which map is which <br />

 | Topic | Source + Link |
 | ------------ | ------------- |